rackerlabs/support-how-to/content/how-to/cloud-servers/installing-fwbuilder/index.md

 product_url: cloud-servers
 ---

-**Note:** The commands and utilities in this article have been tested on a Debian Cloud Server and are not guaranteed to function correctly on other distributions.
-However, the [General Package Installation Guidelines](/support/how-to/general-package-installation-guidelines) article may assist in "porting" this article to another distro.
+**Note:** The commands and utilities in this article have been tested on a Debian cloud server and are not guaranteed to function correctly on other distributions.
+However, the [General Package Installation Guidelines](/support/how-to/general-package-installation-guidelines) article might assist in "porting" this article to another distribution.

 ### Prerequisites